If your mornings are busy, then Blueberry Mousse Boost is perfect for you.

 Seal the jars and refrigerate overnight.

-Serve with a dollop of coconut yoghurt and a sprinkle of organic chopped walnuts or organic granola.
+Serve with a dollop of coconut yoghurt and a handful of chopped organic walnuts.

 Immune+ supports your immune system.